Contents

 Public surface

-This page is a reference.
-For the supported flag combinations and root semantics, start with Runtime.
+For supported flag combinations and root semantics, start with Runtime.
 For terminology, see Concepts.

 PrepareMol(mol, *, isomericSmiles=True, kekuleSmiles=False, allBondsExplicit=False, allHsExplicit=False, ignoreAtomMapNumbers=False)